symfony-cmf/menu-bundle/README.md

 		use_sonata_admin: auto|true|false
 		menu_basepath: /cms

-If `sonata-project/doctrine-phpcr-admin-bundle` is added to the composer.json require, the MenuBundle can be used inside the SonataAdminBundle.
-But then, the SonataAdminBundle has to be instantiated in your application's kernel.
+If `sonata-project/doctrine-phpcr-admin-bundle` is added to the composer.json require, the MenuBundle can be used inside the SonataDoctrinePhpcrAdminBundle.
+But then, the SonataDoctrinePhpcrAdminBundle has to be instantiated in your application's kernel.

-By default, `use_sonata_admin` configuration is set to true, if the SonataAdminBundle is available.
+By default, `use_sonata_admin`  is automatically set based on whether SonataDoctrinePhpcrAdminBundle is available.

 ### Usage